amf812/d4m0Turtle/README.md

 ### d4m0_routines

+**NOTE**: This should be moved to the wiki

 Holds all of my particular different libraries for usage from within **d4m0Turtle.py**.
 First on the agenda will be working with seeking out ore and navigation to it, so _seek-n-nav_ will probably be my first real work here, fueled by data compiled by the _analytics_ routines to determine closest location & quantity of resources.

 #### analytics

+  * locate_significant_halite: locates at least 3 halite resources, with at least one being a maximal ore deposit

 #### seek-n-nav